Andy-Leo10/Andy-Leo10/README.md

 ### 🌟 What I'm Up To

-- 🔭 Currently studying at The Construct in the Robotics Developer MasterClass.
+- 🔭 Currently looking for a job in Robotics.
 - 🌱 Always learning new things.
 - 🌍 Looking for new opportunities.